 Hammer Mills

-Hammer mills use rotating hammers to impact and fracture materials.
-They are effective for brittle materials and fine output requirements.
+Hammer mills use impact force to break materials into smaller pieces.
+They are effective for brittle materials and fine output.

 • Metal fragments